 The Great American Total Solar Eclipse turned out to be well worth the journey, and my family enjoyed this spectacular demonstration of the solar system in operation from Oregon’s central desert near the small town of Madras, just east of the Deschutes River gorge.
+Understanding the space requires training from a young age, here are 4 Ways To Introduce Toddlers To Tech And Science.
 We were blessed with clear skies (a bare trace of forest fire smoke) for this awe-inspiring event.
 I’ll post a series of photos of our eclipse experience here.

 We were guests of our friend, Rhonda Coleman, an “umbraphile,” or seeker of total eclipses.
 Her RV group graciously invited us to share with us their eclipse observing location.
 Sunrise occurred at 0731, with the Sun peeking over the basalt lava rim of the surrounding plateau.

 Using a solar filter, I watched the sun rise above, as the solar disc cleared the canyon rim.
 Eclipse start was just 90 minutes or so away.

 High cirrus clouds and some wisps of forest fire smoke moved off to the east during the morning, and we had clear skies throughout the eclipse.
 Our setting was in a scattered pine grove in desert terrain carved out of hundreds of feet of ancient basalt lava flows, incised by the Deschutes River.
 Cool morning air, low humidity, and the solar spectacle warming us comfortably.